abhaymundhara/openpoke/README.md

 - Trigger scheduler and background watchers for reminders and "important email" alerts.
 - Next.js web UI that proxies everything through the shared `.env`, so plugging in API keys is the only setup.

+## About this fork

+This project extends [shlokkhemani/OpenPoke](https://github.com/shlokkhemani/OpenPoke) with a locally hosted stack: all agents now call Ollama’s `gemma2:2b` model by default and a macOS iMessage bridge lets conversations flow through native Messages threads.
+The upstream FastAPI/Next.js foundation remains intact, so the new features slot into the existing architecture without changing the original workflows.

 ## Requirements
 - Python 3.10+
 - Node.js 18+